I was introduced to these spoiled walks by my father and grandfather.

 Golf emphasizes fair play, honesty, and abiding by the rules even when no one is there to hold you to them.
 These are traits that are supposed to instill character and shape people into the good citizens that we wish our world to be filled with.
 They are traits that we use to guide the business principles of Good Walk Coffee Company.

 Golf is an old game, a slow game, a game of endless frustration that is impossible to master.
 It is a game that, with one shanked hozzle rocket, can make you want to sell your clubs and quit playing forever.
-And on the very next swing, a pured iron shot that nestles up next to the pin, has you thinking “I never want this round to end.”
+And with the very next swing, a pured iron shot that nestles up next to the pin, has you thinking “I never want this round to end.”
 It’s an experience that can be a lot like business and life.
 In both, you experience ups and downs.
 But in the end, you grow in ways you weren’t expecting and you wouldn’t change the experience for anything.